Getting to the Core of Happiness

 • React/Respond: To stay alive, we must be quick to react.
 But, to live well and long, we must learn to respond to certain conditions.
 When we are threatened, our subconscious mind reacts.
 But, our conscious mind has us think about possible outcomes and effects so we can determine a better course of action.

 • Emotion/Logic: Our gut instincts that come from our subconscious mind are linked to emotions that cannot be explained.
 These natural emotions are fear, anger, contempt, shame, and guilt.
 Everyone knows these, but they are difficult to describe.
-We have them to preserve our existence.
+They make up the safety feature that preserves our existence.
+When over used, they are unreliable and cause emotional distress that leads to physical ailments.
 Clearly, they are not happy feelings.

-Our conscious mind takes longer to develop, but has a larger surface area.
+Our conscious mind takes longer to develop and has a larger surface area than our subconscious mind.
 Therefore, we have a greater capacity to think.
 Our ability to think gives us the freedom to make choices (free will).
 We can choose how to behave, what to have, and how to feel.
 We can choose to be happy.

 • Memory storage: Our subconscious mind has auto-save and takes in every bit of information it encounters.
 Because it is our alert system, it takes in information through sight, sound, smell, taste, and touch.
 If the information is non-threatening, it’s filed away so we can call it up if we need it.
 If the information is interpreted as painful or a threat, it’s kept readily on hand as a reminder and means to avoid pain.
 Childbirth is an exception to this.
 If women remembered the pain of childbirth, they wouldn’t continue to have children, and we would become extinct.

-To save information in our conscious mind, we must think about it.
-Many times we use associations, such as images, abbreviations, or mnemonics to help us remember the facts.
+To store information in our conscious mind, we must be consciously aware and think about it.
+Many times we use associations, such as images, abbreviations, or mnemonics to help us remember the information.